Home

 Keep only the necessary fields

-Go through your registration form and ask yourself in each field: “Do I really need this information right now?”
-We often collect data that we won't use later anyway or that we can still ask for after the purchase.
+Go through your registration form and ask yourself for each field: "Do I really need this information right now?"
+We often collect data that we won't use later anyway, or that we can ask for after the purchase.

 An example: For a newsletter, all you need is the email address.
 The first name is nice, but even that is optional.
-You can always check your last name, phone number and company size later if the customer has already trusted you.
+You can always ask for last name, phone number and company size later, once the customer has already built trust.

-Rule of thumb: More than three mandatory fields for the first registration are already too many.
+Rule of thumb: More than three mandatory fields for the first sign-up is already too many.

 Enable guest ordering

 Nobody wants to create a customer account for a single purchase.
-Nevertheless, many shops force their visitors to do so.
-The result: tons of aborted purchases just before the finish line.
+Yet many shops force their visitors to do so.
+The result: masses of abandoned purchases right before the finish line.

 Therefore, always offer a guest order.
-After the purchase, you can still suggest that the customer create an account, then the inhibition threshold is much lower because they are already satisfied with their purchase.
+After the purchase, you can still suggest the customer creates an account — the barrier is much lower then, because they are already satisfied with their purchase.

 If your ordering process has several steps, show the customer where they are right now.
-A simple “Step 2 of 4" progress bar gives him the feeling that he will be able to achieve the goal soon.
+A simple "Step 2 of 4" progress bar gives them the feeling that the goal is within reach.

 Formulate clear error messages